auchenberg/kenneth-io/posts/2022-08-25-developer-experience-infrastructure.md

 ### Table-stakes for developer experience in 2022

 Let’s say, for example, a company is developing a weather data product for developers and wants to offer an API.
-To meet basic developer expectations as of today, they would need to provide <span style="text-decoration:underline;">most</span> of the following DX traits to be considered top-tier:
+To meet basic developer expectations as of today, they would need to provide **most** of the following DX traits to be considered top-tier:

 - **Documentation and content** that introduces and explains various domain-specific concepts and topics to developers and their users.
 - **Surprisingly great attention to detail on error messages** and API semantics.